Yoasobi: Artistry

-Musical styles and influences
+Influences

-Exile (top) and Taylor Swift (bottom) are Ayase and Ikura's respective major musical influences, individually.
+Exile (top) and Taylor Swift (bottom) are Ayase's and Ikura's respective major musical influences.

-Yoasobi's musical style combines elements of pop, rock, electronic, with Vocaloid music root.
-More specifically, the duo has been categorized as pop rock, electropop, and electrorock; Billboard Japan noted that the latter is the direction Yoasobi has taken, as they emphasize on live performances.
-In the Associated Press interview in September 2024, Ayase explained their transcending music genre: "We think that Yoasobi is its own genre.
-There's no specific genre they're going after we're going after.
-We're definitely influenced by J-pop in general."
-The Asahi Shimbun described that their songs contains "complex structures with shifting rhythms and key changes", and "catchy melodies and memorable hooks", and called Ikura's vocals "effortlessly clear[ing] high notes and sails through rapid-fire lyrics in time with their tempos, even showing off some playful rap [...]."

 In their childhood, Ayase was influenced by '80s and '90s music, K-pop, J-pop, and folk music, while Ikura enjoyed Western music such as songs from Disney, folk, and country music, as well as Japanese R&B and hip-hop.
 Ayase named various rock bands as his musical influences, such as Sukima Switch, Kobukuro, Radwimps, Maximum the Hormone, Coldrain, Crossfaith, SiM, Slipknot, and Bring Me the Horizon, as well as Aiko, Exile, Post Malone, Yumi Matsutoya, Mariya Takeuchi, and Toshinobu Kubota.
 Ikura cites Taylor Swift as her major musical influences.
 The others include Arashi, Ikimonogakari, Radwimps, and Yui.

+Musical styles

+Yoasobi's musical style combines elements of pop, rock, and electronic, with Vocaloid root.
+More specifically, the duo's genre has been categorized as pop rock, synth-pop, electropop, and electronic rock; Billboard Japan noted that the latter genre is the current direction Yoasobi has taken, as they emphasize on live performances.
+In the Associated Press interview in September 2024, Ayase explained their transcending music genre: "We think that Yoasobi is its own genre.
+There's no specific genre they're going after we're going after.
+We're definitely influenced by J-pop in general."
+Yoasobi's music is often described as a "fast" and "relentless" pace and complex structures with shifting rhythms, key changes, and octave jumps, as well as "catchy melodies and memorable hooks".
+Billboard wrote that their music is an "unmistakable pop".
+The Asahi Shimbun reviewed Ikura's vocals on the duo' songs "effortlessly clear[ing] high notes and sails through rapid-fire lyrics in time with their tempos, even showing off some playful rap [...]."

-The duo and their music have been compared to other Japanese musical acts such as duo Yorushika and rock act Zutomayo, which are also known for their Vocaloid roots and animated music videos.
-These three groups are collectively described by the neologistic genre "Yakōsei" (夜好性), as all of them have the word "夜" (read ya, yo, yoru, etc. depend on words), which means "night", in their name.
+The duo, their music, and their visuals have been compared to other Japanese musical acts such as Yorushika and Zutomayo, which are also known for their Vocaloid roots and animated music videos.
+These three groups are collectively described by the meme, Internet culture, and neologistic genre called "Yakōsei" (夜好性), as all of them have the word "夜" (read ya, yo, yoru, etc. depend on words), meaning "night" in their name, and express a "quiet nighttime" feeling, which surged in popularity during the COVID-19 pandemic.
+In an interview with Pen, music critic Tomonori Shiba called that the duo represents of the current generation of "male producer and female vocalist" band with "Mr. Children-like" creative process.
 Writing for Brutus, critic Suzie Suzuki dubbed the duo' music "a Reiwa-like appearance and a Shōwa-like inner self", citing frequent uses of F–G–Em–Am chord progression.
 Furthurmore, Yoasobi often titled their songs with "straightforward" word, e.g. "Gunjō", "Idol", and "Yūsha", as "the best words to describe the music, not the story itself."
-Ikura's signature "ah" vocable also frequently appears on the duo's songs, both in lyrics and not.